 Figure 5.
-Matrix RAID combining reliability and performance with the same two hard drives
+Matrix RAID combining reliability and performance with the same two hard drives.

-Using Intel Matrix RAID Technology, you can configure an HP Elite 8000-series Business PC Convertible Mini-tower with two RAID volumes using three hard drives (Figure 6) - a RAID 0 volume for ultimate performance, and a second volume as RAID 5 with reliability and performance improvements.
+Using Intel Matrix RAID Technology, you can configure HP rp5810 and rp5800 Retail Systems with two RAID volumes using three hard drives (Figure 6) - a RAID 0 volume for ultimate performance, and a second volume as RAID 5 with reliability and performance improvements.

 Figure 6.
-Matrix RAID combining reliability and performance with same three hard drives
+Matrix RAID combining reliability and performance with the same three hard drives